Advocacy Resources and Reports

 Tell Governor JB Pritzker to Include Afterschool in the FY26 Budget

-is spearheading a sign on letter to Governor JB Pritzker to encourage him to release funding for afterschool programs that was appropriated last June and to sustain this funding in next year’s budget.
+ACT Now is spearheading a sign on letter to Governor JB Pritzker to encourage him to release funding for afterschool programs that was appropriated last June and to sustain this funding in next year’s budget.

 State government has been holding on to $50 million in funding allocated for afterschool programs for over six months, while afterschool programs have lost funding and shut down.
 Parents are in crisis from lost child care and youth are in jeopardy without safe spaces after school.